Shorts

 About Konstantin Bronzit:

-Born in St.-Petersburg.
-In 1983 graduated from Art school.
-In 1992 graduated from High institute of Art and Design where he learnt at the evening department from 1986.
-In 1994 he graduated from High Courses of scriptwriters and directors in Moscow.
-He was nominated for nomination for French Film Academy award "Cesar" (2001), as well as two Academy Award nomination in 2009 (Lavatory Lovestory) and 2016 (We Can't Live Without Cosmos).
-He is the member of the French Film Academy and the Academy of Motion Picture Arts and Sciences.
+Born in St. Petersburg.
+In 1983, he graduated from Art school.
+In 1992, he graduated from the High Institute of Art and Design, where he learnt in the evening department from 1986.
+In 1994, he graduated from the High Courses of scriptwriters and directors in Moscow.
+He was nominated for the French Film Academy award "Cesar" (2001), as well as two Academy Award nominations in 2009 (Lavatory Lovestory) and 2016 (We Can't Live Without Cosmos).
+He is a member of the French Film Academy and the Academy of Motion Picture Arts and Sciences.

 CREDITS: